 Have A List Of Questions Ready

 If you are seriously considering divorce you will have questions.
 Perhaps how much child support can I expect?
 How do we divide the house and our stuff?
 Am I entitled to her 401k?
 Can I move out-of-state with the kids?
 What about alimony?
 Whatever your particular questions may be, think about them and write them down.
 It’s a sign of an organized client and it will make your lawyer’s job easier

 Don’t Waste Your Time (or Mine)

-I know this may sound rather blunt, but if you really aren’t serious about hiring a lawyer and just want to get your free initial consultation you really aren’t doing anyone any favors.
-You can’t learn enough in 30 minutes during your free consultation to make you an overnight divorce lawyer, don’t try!
+I know this may sound rather blunt, but if you really aren’t serious about hiring a lawyer and just trying to learn how to avoid going through a lawyer, you really aren’t doing yourself any favors.
+You can’t learn enough in one conversation to provide you with the essential knowledge needed to go through what can be a messy divorce process.
 It’s ok to interview several lawyers and pick the one that fits you best; however, going from lawyer to lawyer to try to cobble together how to be your own divorce lawyer is a recipe for disaster.

 Don’t Be Afraid To Bring A Friend Or Family Member

 If you would like some support feel free to bring a family member to sit and listen with you.
 Often times we divorce lawyers talk fast and are using phrases you don’t normally hear.
 An extra set of ears can often be a good thing.